 Making lifestyle changes can help an individual to reduce their risk or prevent a cerebrovascular event.

 People with high blood pressure need to receive regular checkups and take steps to lower their blood pressure.
-There is a range of home blood pressure monitors available for purchase online.

 It is also important to avoid smoking, which is a significant risk factor for stroke.
 The toxins in tobacco damage the cardiovascular system and can lead to plaque buildup in the arteries, making them narrower and more at risk of stroke.